cgrates/cgrates/docs/apicalls.rst

 ConnectFee
 	The requested connection cost
 Timespans
 	The timespans in witch the initial TimeStart-TimeEnd was split in for cost determination with all pricing and cost information attached.

-As stated before the balancer (or the rater directly) can be accesed via json rpc.
+As stated before the rater can be accesed via json rpc.

-The smallest python snippet to access the CGRateS balancer is this:
+The smallest python snippet to access the CGRateS rater is this:

 ::